Underneath (Angel)

-"Underneath" is episode 17 of season 5 in the television show Angel.
+"Underneath" is the 17th episode of the fifth season of the American television series Angel.
 Written by Elizabeth Craft and Sarah Fain and directed by Skip Schoolnik, it was originally broadcast on April 14, 2004 on the WB television network.

 In "Underneath", Angel, Spike and Gunn find the exiled Lindsey in a suburban hell dimension to bring him back to Earth to interrogate him on what he knows about the Senior Partners' plans for the upcoming apocalypse.
 Meanwhile, a well-dressed, deadly stranger named Marcus Hamilton infiltrates Wolfram & Hart looking for Eve, and a grief-stricken Wesley withdraws into drinking while trying to ‘domesticate’ the evil but confused Illyria to the ways of Earth.

 Plot

 Angel and Spike attempt to have a board meeting, but they are the only ones who show up, as the entire office is grief-stricken over Fred's death.
 They reminisce about Fred and discuss the impending apocalypse.
 Angel says that the Senior Partners are planning something.
 He does not want to wait for them to act, so Spike suggests finding a link to them.
 They head to Eve's apartment, but she refuses to help Angel after letting the Senior Partners take Lindsey.
 Angel notes that Eve is hiding from the Senior Partners because they will take her if they find out where she is.
 As the building starts shaking, the protective symbols in the apartment dissolve, and Eve says that she will tell him anything he wants to know if he takes her with him.
 As a man in a suit (Adam Baldwin) arrives, Angel, Spike and Eve flee to Wolfram & Hart.
 They ask Gunn if he has jurisdiction to protect Eve.
 Gunn reveals that Angel, as CEO, can invoke an order to protect Eve.

 Angel wants to know what Lindsey knows about the Senior Partners, and Gunn points out that Lindsey is living with a beautiful wife and son in the Senior Partners' idea of Hell: suburbia.
 Angel, Spike, and Gunn head to the garage and get in a self-driving Camaro.
 Gunn tells them they have to find the Wrath, which they need to go through to return to Wolfram & Hart.